RikkiLV/WordCount/README.md

 seconds by dividing by the constant CLOCKS_PER_SEC.
 On linprog, you can look up more details at the manual page for clock (man clock).

-Submission:

-Tar all of your source code, as well as your makefile and your analysis.txt file, into a single tar archive and submit online via blackboard, using the Assignment 6 link.
-Your tar file should be named in this format, all lowercase:

-lastname_firstname_p7.tar

-Example: My tar file would be: gaitros_davd_proj7.tar

-Verify your file has been submitted properly.

-Note that in addition to the provided test cases, we will also test your program using additional test files.
-Your program must be able to pass all the test cases in order to obtain a full score for the corresponding components.
-Part of the grading will take your choice of STL containers and your complexity analyses into account, and testing will involve some larger sets of inputs